mono/CocosSharp/README.md

 -------

 We have a dedicated website at [http://mono.github.io/CocosSharp](http://mono.github.io/CocosSharp).
-In particular, check out the [contribute](http://mono.github.io/CocosSharp/contribute) section for how to be part of the CococsSharp community.
+In particular, check out the [contribute](http://mono.github.io/CocosSharp/contribute) section for how to be part of the CocosSharp community.

 Forums
 ------